saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

             65004
 </pre>

-This pillar data was accessible through states and templates using something like this:
+This pillar data was accessible through states and templates using something like the following:

 <pre style="font-size:12px">
 {% set public_as = pillar['public_as'][‘ams’] -%}